Book an Appointment at Synergy Sports Medicine & Rehabilitation (WALLACE) - Near Lansdowne Ave and Bloor Street West

 MYOFASCIAL pain and trigger points

 Acupuncture is part of a holistic system of health care that originated in China several thousand years ago.
-Acupuncture treatments also include manual therapy (tuina/shiastsu), cupping, therapeutic exercises and dietary and lifestyle recommendations.
-Traditional Chinese medicine views the body as a whole and addresses how illness manifests itself in an unique individual.
-In acupuncture we assess and treat the whole person, not just the specific disorder.
+Acupuncture treatments may also include manual therapy (tuina/shiatsu) and cupping.
+Traditional Chinese medicine views the body as a whole and addresses how illness manifests itself in a unique individual.
 Your first visit involves getting a detailed picture of your health.
 This is gathered by using methods unique to T.C.M. practice and philosophy.
-Diet, and lifestyle recommendation are also included in this process.
-At Synergy, acupuncture, shiatsu, tuina and other modalities are used together in each treatment.

-Modern acupuncture needles are stainless steel, ultra-fine and quite flexible.
-They are pre-sterilized and disposable (single use).
+Modern acupuncture needles are stainless steel, ultra-fine.
+They are pre-sterilized and disposable (single-use).
 When the acupuncture needles are tapped into the skin, there may not be any sensation, or patients may feel a dull or slight tingle.
 Most clients find acupuncture treatments to be relaxing and meditative experiences.

 Acupuncture is frequently covered by extended care benefits and H.S.T exempt.